Kristi Schultz Broughton Liberal Arts Essay Contest

 Mediating the Disconnect: Liberal Arts as Inspiration for

-us that we are at a historic crossroads and that local and global
+remind us that we are at a historic crossroads and that local and

-societies and economies are facing extraordinary if not totally
+global societies and economies are facing extraordinary if not

-unprecedented challenges.
-Yet many of us tend to feel disconnected
+totally unprecedented challenges.
+Yet many of us tend to feel

-from these challenges, watching them as if they were a show that we
+disconnected from these challenges, watching them as if they were a

-are free to observe or ignore or as a set of problems others are
+show that we are free to observe or ignore or as a set of problems

 In what ways has your experience at Butler moved you to and